EliAndrewC/l7r/setting/l7r.md

 Yoshi is dead within the hour, and so Mukami pays a visit to Seppun Toshiken.
 Given the circumstances and the desire of Yoshi's family to bury him without interference, Mukami suggests that it should not be necessary to bring his head back to Ryoko Owari, and that Yoshi's body should remain here in Kyuden Shinjo.
 Given the circumstances, Mukami provides a 13-bu consideration gift, in understanding of the difficulties of this messy affair.

 Toshiken disburses the 100 koku bounty to Mukami, who immediately returns to Kyuden Ikoma, where he will be safe from any retaliation.
-Upon his return, he hands 50 koku to Tsuruchi Okame, the Wasp clan's ambassador to the Ikoma family, who oversees all bounty collection for the region.
-Okame keeps 10 koku for herself, and sends the remaining 40 koku home to the Wasp clan treasury.
+Upon his return, he hands 50 koku to Tsuruchi Okame, the Wasp Clan's ambassador to the Ikoma Family, who oversees all bounty collection for the region.
+Okame keeps 10 koku for herself, and sends the remaining 40 koku home to the Wasp Clan treasury.
 Because it is an especially large bounty, she includes a letter to her daimyo commending Mukami for his skillful execution of his mission.

 (Behind the scenes, Seppun Toshiken's staff writes to Hantei Sukune's staff, informing them of what occurred.
 Because this amount is a pittance to the Imperials involved, Sukune immediately sends the 100 koku reimbursement to Toshiken, and doesn't even bother to collect her own repayment from Shosuro Mitsu until the following week, when she happens to be in Ryoko Owari's southern district on other business and finds it convenient to visit Mitsu's estate.)